OsomePteLtd/principles/src/testing.md

 1. The Page Object pattern should be avoided due to loss of simplicity.
 There are some goals to use them, but they can be achieved easier:

    - DRY very common steps like "log in".
 The signed-in state can be saved using the built-in features of the testing tool.
-For example, playwrite supports [storageState](https://playwright.dev/docs/test-auth#reuse-signed-in-state).
+For example, playwright supports [storageState](https://playwright.dev/docs/test-auth#reuse-signed-in-state).
    - DRY common steps for some pages.
 It can be a sign of too many small tests instead of [fewer longer tests](https://kentcdodds.com/blog/write-fewer-longer-tests).
    - hide complex selectors from the tests.
 Often, page objects extract nested selectors with css classes because they are too complex to repeat them.
 But, it's better to use selectors as a user sees them, e.g. select by text, input label, or placeholder.
 This makes the tests more [resilient to change](https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change).
 Read more in the _Playwright selectors_ chapter.